-- Pour a small amount of Plaid Stiffy Fabric Stiffener into a small bowl and brush one side of both the larger and smaller ear shapes using a foam brush.
+- Pour a small amount of fabric stiffener into a small bowl and brush one side of both the larger and smaller ear shapes using a foam brush.
 Apply the coat evenly then set aside to dry.

 - Fold the felt ‘body’ piece as indicated on the pattern, pin the 2 sides together then flip the body over so it’s facing down.

 - Place the face shape UNDER the top portion of the body shape so that both shapes overlap about ¼” then pin in place.

 - Starting at the bottom of the body (where the fold is), sew one side then the other, all the way to the top of the face.
 Remove the pins as you go.

 - Sew the face flap to the body then check to see if your bunny’s ears have dried.
 If they have, sew the smaller ones to the larger ones.

 - To attach the ears, place the bunny face down, extend the face flap out and tuck the base of the ears (face down) into the small flap where the face and body meet.